Influence-based Attributions can be Manipulated: Abstract

 \section{Abstract}

 Influence Functions are a standard tool for attributing predictions to training data in a principled manner and are widely used in applications such as data valuation and fairness.
 In this work, we present realistic incentives to manipulate influence-based attributions and investigate whether these attributions can be \textit{systematically} tampered by an adversary.
-We show that this is indeed possible and provide efficient attacks with backward-friendly implementations.
-Our work raises questions on the reliability of influence-based attributions under adversarial circumstances.
+We show that this is indeed possible for logistic regression models trained on ResNet feature embeddings and standard tabular fairness datasets and provide efficient attacks with backward-friendly implementations.
+Our work raises questions on the reliability of influence-based attributions in adversarial circumstances.
+Code is available at : \url{https://github.com/infinite-pursuits/influence-based-attributions-can-be-manipulated}